 Call it perspiring, sweating, shvitzing, or glowing– sweating is just a part of life.
 But is sweating good for your skin?
-The answer is yes . . . and no, which is why in this blog post, we’ll discuss the pros and cons of sweating for your skin and most importantly, how to deal with your skin after you’ve broken a good sweat.
+The answer is yes . . . and no. That is why, in this blog post, we’ll discuss the pros and cons of sweating for your skin and how to deal with your skin after you’ve broken a good sweat.

 IN A NUTSHELL